 to put the key in an account named

-admin, edit the
+admin, use the following syntax

 If you are unable or unwilling to install